phytec/phytec-eeprom-flashtool/README.rst

 ****

 Reads the product configuration from an EEPROM chips and dumps it to the console.
+Alternatively it can read a binary file by passing the filename via -file argument.
 It takes the required argument -o with the option read and the argument -som followed by the product name as parameter.
 Required arguments: -o read -som <som>